 With her starboard situated in 25 metres of water, divers can easily spend up to an hour investigating and carefully detecting the wreck trying to imagine how it once was.
-Like many of the ships lying on Scapa Flow's seabed, SMS Karlsruhe is covered in acadl groutly including filled.

-in small growths including frilled anemone.
+Like many of the ships lying on Scapa Flow's seabed, SMS Karlsruhe is covered in small growths including frilled anemone.
 Known for their long, smooth and cylindrical shape, these plant-like animals soften the appearance of war ships.